 Human resources for health

 Human resources for health is gravely undervalued in the GAP.
-Population Services International decried the omission of human resources for health itself as an accelerator as “improving employment and working conditions in health services should be one of the GAP’s key elements.”
+Public Services International decried the omission of human resources for health itself as an accelerator as “improving employment and working conditions in health services should be one of the GAP’s key elements.”
 The health workforce in many LMICs suffers growing shortages due to inadequate funding, and Wemos stressed that the GAP and Accelerator 1.
 Sustainable financing should address this directly.

 The GAP should also, particularly with Accelerator 2.
 Frontline health systems/Primary health care in mind, overtly address the role NGOs play in preventing countries from attaining PHC through, for example, contributing to brain drain and undermining the health system.
 The GAP should include language that requires a commitment from NGOs to health system strengthening.
 (Health Alliance International)

 The involvement of local communities and civil society is key in identifying problems, laying out priorities, and developing paths forward to achieve goals.
 However, local communities too often find their voices and concerns drowned out by donor priorities.
 And while they do sometimes have a seat at the table, these communities are often not included as part of decision-making.

 To address this, Accelerator 3.
 Community and civil society engagement should provide a clear roadmap for the meaningful participation of communities and civil society and for overcoming barriers to participation and for inclusion in decision-making.
 (Partners in Health) Moreover, the GAP should facilitate and finance civil society participation.
 (UHC2030)

 Powerful political and economic forces have for too long dictated the current under-financed and dwindling resources for health.
 Macroeconomic policies that have shaped the current financial situations in many countries must be taken into account and rectified, and IMF reform must be more than a dialogue but a demand for the end of conditionalities and for debt forgiveness.
 (Health Alliance International, UHC2030)